Skip to content

 9 of the Best Nova Scotia Experiences

 One of Eastern Canada’s Maritime Provinces, Nova Scotia is almost completely surrounded by sea.
-With over 13,000km of coastline, it has more than its share of beautiful beaches and candy-striped lighthouses.
-Fresh seafood – particularly lobster, scallops and mussels – are another highlight, and you could spend days sampling its artisan craft studios, music festivals and wineries.
-Don’t forget to leave room in your itinerary, though, for these nine unmissable Nova Scotia experiences… from touring the Cabot Trail to whale watching.
+It has an island feel – indeed Cape Breton in the east of the province is an island – with over 13,000km of coastline and more than its share of beautiful beaches and candy-striped lighthouses.
+Fresh seafood – particularly lobster, scallops and mussels – are a definite highlight, and you could spend days sampling its artisan craft studios, live music venues and enticing eateries.

 1. Drive the Cabot Trail